-This is the Group Policy Object (GPO) – widely used by administrator to execute maintenance tasks on login.
+This is the Group Policy Object (GPO) – widely used by an administrator to execute maintenance tasks on login.
 Almost every network I have ever encountered has used these, with varying degrees of security (of course, you probably shouldn’t place a plaintext administrator password in the GPO).
 ProjectSauron used this behavior, and its control of the DC, to spread into endpoints whenever users logged in to their machines.

 “Unfortunately we haven’t found any zero-day exploit embedded in the body of any of the malware we analyzed, and we believe it was probably deployed in rare, hard-to-catch instances.”

 As I mentioned in a previous blog post, the compromise is commonly used as a single act that is expected as attackers like to keep the zero-day weaknesses undiscovered and only use them when absolutely necessary.
-A lot of effort was put into exploiting other means of spreading the malware, so that when the it is identified, the zero-day weakness is not.
-While that piece of software probably cost a lot to make, still the underlying vulnerability used to enable its deployment is much more precious.
+A lot of effort was put into exploiting other means of spreading the malware so that when it is identified, the zero-day weakness is not.
+While that piece of software probably costs a lot to make, still the underlying vulnerability used to enable its deployment is much more precious.

 Dealing with the initial entry point into the network is not trivial.
 These types of attacks are very difficult to detect and usually require creative vectors for a successful compromise.
 But that’s just part of the story.
 Once you make it into the network, there is a whole new story, and that’s where the attackers might be caught and stopped.
-By accurately characterizing user behavior, especially those of domain administrators, the actions of APT malware like ProjectSauron can be prevented anytime anomalous behavior of users is detected.
+By accurately characterizing user behavior, especially those of domain administrators, the actions of APT malware like ProjectSauron can be prevented anytime the anomalous behavior of users is detected.